magento/devdocs/guides/v2.1/contributor-guide/backward-compatible-development/index.md

 #### Throwing a new type of exception from an existing method

 A new type of exception SHOULD NOT be thrown from an existing method.
-The existing clients of the method may not expect such behavioural change, as a result, will not be able to properly handle an exceptional case.
+The existing clients of the method may not expect this behavioural change.
+As a result, it will not handle the exception properly.

 #### Adding a constructor parameter